axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 - Introduce new global variable named ``PortalLoginPageDisplay`` to show Login page or hide it then show error page instead.

+- No multiple applications anymore, Portal now only works in current application.
+It means administrator can not add new Ivy application.

 Changes in 9.1
 --------------